Ozonised/TPFR_Meter/README.md

 - Now change the value by either pressing the ```UP``` or ```DOWN``` button.
 The procedure is as the same as the one shown above for frequency.
 - Press ```ENTER``` to save the value.

-## DONE THAT IS IT!
+## DONE THIS IS IT!
-### This is all you need to know to get started using this meter.
+This is all you need to know to get started using this meter.

 ### Note:
 - The frequency and duty cycle change only upon pressing ```ENTER```.